Free Things to Do this Christmas

 Parade of Lights at Joe Wheeler State Park

 Don't miss all the beautifully decorated boats at the marina at Joe Wheeler State Park!
-The parade will be December 9 at 6pm.
+The parade will be December 14 at 6pm.

 joe wheeler parade of lights

-Christmas on the Square in Moulton
+Lawrence County Christmas on the Square

-Beginning December 7, locals and visitors are invited to join in on the spirit of the holiday season with the annual Christmas on the Square, a magical stroll among a beautiful display of live Christmas trees trimmed in festive decorations.
+Beginning December 6, locals and visitors are invited to join in on the spirit of the holiday season with the annual Christmas on the Square, a magical stroll among a beautiful display of live Christmas trees trimmed in festive decorations.
 Due to renovation work at the Lawrence County Courthouse, the month-long event will take place this year at the Lions Club located at 455 School Street in Moulton.
 Admission is free.

 Christmas on the Square is a display of uniquely decorated Christmas trees, sponsored and decorated by individuals, groups and businesses from Lawrence County and the surrounding area.
 The trail also features various photo backdrops or selfie stations to document the magical Christmas experience.

-Additional free activities to add to the festive fun are planned Friday, Dec.
-8 and Friday, Dec.
-15 at 6 p.m. and include carriage rides, a petting zoo, sipping on hot chocolate, Santa Claus, train rides, snacking on popcorn and cotton candy and face painting.
+Additional free activities to add to the festive fun are planned Friday, December 13 and Friday, December 20 at 6pm and include carriage rides, a petting zoo, sipping on hot chocolate, Santa Claus, train rides, snacking on popcorn and cotton candy and face painting.
 Food trucks will be on hand for anyone arriving hungry and for a nominal fee, festival goers can participate in bingo.

 lawrence county christmas on the square